dotnet/designs/proposed/swift-interop.md

 For implementing existing Swift types in .NET, we will require one of the following tooling options:

 1. A Roslyn source generator to generate any supporting code needed to produce any required metadata, such as type metadata and witness tables, to pass instances of Swift-type-implementing .NET types defined in the current project to Swift.
 2. An IL-post-processing tool to generate the supporting code and metadata from the compiled assembly.

-If we were to use an IL-post-processing tool here, we would break Hot Reload in assemblies that implement Swift types, even for .NET-only code, due to introducing new tokens that the Hot Reload "client" (aka Roslyn) does not know about.
-As a result, we should prefer the Roslyn source generator approach.
-The existing tool [supports exporting .NET types to Swift](https://github.com/xamarin/binding-tools-for-swift/blob/main/docs/FutureIdeas.md#exposing-c-to-swift) that can work as a source generator.
+If we want to use an IL-post-processing tool here, we would break Hot Reload in assemblies that implement Swift types, even for .NET-only code, due to introducing new tokens that the Hot Reload "client" (aka Roslyn) does not know about.

-For a C# class that can be inherited gets implemented in C#, the tool generates a mirror class in Swift and overrides it with another class that vectors all the calls through a simulated vtable.
-This class implements the constructor and overrides the virtual methods by sending calls to a function pointer which ends up in C#.

 ### Distribution

-The calling convention work will be implemented by the .NET runtimes in [dotnet/runtime](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/Runtime/InteropServices/Swift/SwiftTypes.cs).
-The projection tooling will be implemented and shipped as part of the Xamarin publishing infrastructure.
-The projection tooling will be accessible as a .NET CLI tool and distributed as a NuGet package.
-It should either be automatically included as part of the TPMs for Apple platforms or should be easily referencable.
+The projection tooling will be implemented as a .NET CLI tool and integrated into the Xamarin publishing infrastructure.
+It will be included in the macios workload for Apple platforms and also available as a standalone package independent of MAUI framework.

+The calling convention work will be implemented in the [dotnet/runtime](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/Runtime/InteropServices/Swift/SwiftTypes.cs) repository.

 ### Validation

-The interop will be showcased through MAUI samples.
-List of libraries and MAUI samples to support in .NET 9 are outlined in https://github.com/dotnet/runtime/issues/95636.
+The interop will be showcased through CryptoKit library in the runtime repository and MAUI libraries and samples: https://github.com/dotnet/runtime/issues/95636.

 ## Q & A